katzurik/Knowledge_Navigator/Benchmarks/SciTOC/README.md

 	uuid: A unique identifier for the entry.
 	query: The query that was used to retrieve relevant papers in Knowledge Navigator paper.
 ```
+## License

+This dataset is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+This license permits unrestricted use, distribution, and reproduction in any medium, provided the original authors and sources are credited.

+All reviews used in the construction of this dataset are **open access** and licensed under **CC BY 4.0**.
+Please ensure proper attribution to the original authors and sources when using the dataset.

 ### Citation Information
 Cite as: